bregor77/FitsOnYou4/README.md

 # FitsOnYou

-## Project of a modern online store FitsOnYou with builded-in video-chat with a store advisor
+## Project of a modern online store FitsOnYou with builded-in video-chat to communiate with a store advisor

 #### Project made by Student NCI
 #### Student ID: x20113561